DriveWorks/IntegrationThemeExample-Dashboard/README.md

 An example web dashboard combining data sources from the DriveWorks Integration Theme Web API & Live License Server endpoints.

+Please note: DriveWorks are not accepting pull requests for this example.
+Join our [online community](https://my.driveworks.co.uk) for discussion, resources and to suggest other examples.

 ### Features

 - **License Session Data**